Kylejeong2/Kylejeong2/README.md

 **About Me:**

-- 👨🏽‍💻 I’m currently an student studying at Las Positas Commmunity College!
+- 👨🏽‍💻 I’m currently an student studying at UCLA!
-- 🌱 I’m currently learning Assembly and Computer Organization;
+- 🌱 I’m currently learning System Design and Scalability;
 - 🤔 My interests are software engineering & full stack development;
-- 💼 I’m pursuing a Bachelor's in Computer Science;
+- 💼 I’m pursuing a Bachelor's in Math and Computer Science;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via Kylejeong21@gmail.com to reach me.